Katie Arrington, Who Defeated Rep. Mark Sanford In Primary, Hospitalized After Fatal Car Crash

 Katie Arrington, who is currently running for Congress in South Carolina’s 1st Congressional District, has been hospitalized with serious injuries following a fatal car wreck last night, as reported by CNN.

 As detailed on her campaign’s Twitter page, Arrington and a friend were on their way to Hilton Head, where Arrington was set to receive an award from a state medical organization.
-Sitting in the passenger seat, the car was struck by a vehicle travelling in the wrong direction on Highway 17.
+Sitting in the passenger seat, the car was struck by a vehicle traveling in the wrong direction on Highway 17.

 In terms of injuries, Katie broke several ribs as well as sustaining a fracture in her back, requiring her to undergo surgery to remove a portion of both her colon and small intestine.
-Furthermore, the main artery in her legs suffered a partial collapse, and will require a stint in order to treat.
-Her campaign stated that she Arrington will require additional surgeries, including one that will likely be scheduled for today.
+Furthermore, the main artery in her legs suffered a partial collapse and will require a stint in order to be treated.
+Her campaign stated that Arrington will require additional surgeries, including one that will likely be scheduled for today.
 She is expected to remain hospitalized over the next two weeks.

-Arrington’s campaign remains hopeful regarding her injuries:
+Arrington’s campaign remains hopeful regarding her injuries.

 “As we all know, Katie Arrington is an extremely strong woman and has tremendous faith and an incredibly supportive family.
 And it is from her strong faith, the support of her family, the prayers and support of our community, and the incredible doctors and staff at the hospital that she is certain she will be back to work for our state soon.
 As her family asked last night, Katie asks for your continued prayers for the deceased and the deceased’s family, as well as prayers for a quick recovery for Katie and her friend.”